dhellmann/cliff-tablib/docs/source/list_commands.rst

  List Output Formatters
 ========================

-cliff-tablib delivers several new output formatters for list commands.
+cliff-tablib delivers a new output formatter for list commands.

 html
 ====